akiharsha/EquiFit/README.md

-# EquiFit   check
+# EquiFit back to normal
-hasini dataset final
-is pull request working? hooooo